 The tradition of not buttoning the bottom button may have also come from the early waistcoats, which were very long.
 It may have been out of necessity of being able to walk that the bottom buttons were left undone.

-- No pens or pocket protectors in your shirt pocket.
+No pens or pocket protectors in your shirt pocket.
 Pens go in your suit coat inside pocket, out of sight.
-Also applies to telephones, etc. worn on the belt.
 Think about getting a nice briefcase!

 We live in a complex, crowded society where considerate people dress appropriately for various places and occasions.
 Dressing appropriately is about respect for your fellow humans and our institutions.